 Poplar Oval to the south of the rail corridor is not used as intensively as those to the north; however, it does include cricket nets and is used for passive and informal recreation.
 If the Brunswick LXRP were to include this area within the Planning Project Boundary to support construction of the project, it would have less of an impact on sport and recreation.
-Note that while the project will have less impact on sport and recreation.
-Note that while the project will have less impact on sport and recreation.
-Note that while the project will have less impact on sport and recreation.
-Note that while the project will have less impact on sport and recreation.
-Note that while the project will have less impact on sport and recreation.
-Note that while the project will have less impact on sport and recreation.
+Note that while the project will have less impact on sport and recreation, Poplar Oval is more difficult to access and is near residential properties on The Avenue.